ilsundal/ncollections/README.md

 ## Deque

-A Deque is an ordered collection where you can add, peek and poll the first and last elements.
-It is backed by a LinkedList and thus the associated methods are fast.
+A Deque is an ordered collection where you can add, peek and poll the first (front) and last (end) elements.
+It is backed by a LinkedList and thus the associated methods are all fast.

 The Deque implements the following methods:

+**addFirst(element)** adds the argument element to the front of the deque.
+Returns the deque itself.

+**addLast(element)** adds the argument element to the end of the deque.
+Returns the deque itself.

+**peekFirst()** returns the first element of the deque, or undefined if the deque is empty.

+**peekLast()** returns the last element of the deque, or undefined if the deque is empty.

+**pollFirst()** removes the first element of the deque, if any.
+Returns the removed element, or undefined if the deque is empty.

+**pollLast()** removes the last element of the deque, if any.
+Returns the removed element, or undefined if the deque is empty.

 ## Stack

-## Queue
+A Stack is an ordered collection where you can pop and push elements in Last-In First-Out (LIFO) order.
+It is backed by a LinkedList and thus the associated methods are all fast.

+The Stack implements the following methods:

+**peek()** returns the last-pushed element, or undefined if the stack is empty.

+**pop()** removes the last-pushed element.
+Returns the removed element, or undefined if the stack is empty.

+**push(element)** adds the argument element to (end of) the stack.
+Returns the stack itself.

-## PriorityQueue
+## Queue and PriorityQueue

+A Queue is an ordered collection where you can enqueue and dequeue elements First-In First-Out (FIFO) order.
+It is backed by a LinkedList and thus the associated methods are all fast.

+The Queue implements the following methods:

+**dequeue()** removes the front element of the queue.
+Returns the removed element, or undefined if the queue is empty.

+**enqueue(element)** adds the argument element to the end of the queue.

+**peek()** returns the front element of the queue, or undefined if the queue is empty.

+A PriorityQueue is a Queue that orders its elements according to a *compare_fn* provided during instantiation.
+If no *compare_fn* is provided then a default ordering is used.

 # A note on *equals*, *hashCode* and *compare*